 We are now halfway into our live project series.
 Let us take a step back from the application and take a look at the Software Testing Lifecycle (STLC) process.

 STLC can be roughly divided into 3 parts:

 - Test Design

 - Test Execution

-In the previous article we have seen that in a practical QA project, we started with the SRS review and Test scenario writing – which is actually the step 2 in the STLC process – the test design, which involves details on what to test and how to test.
+In the previous article we came to know that in a practical QA project, we started with the SRS review and Test scenario writing – which is actually the step 2 in the STLC process – the test design, which involves details on what to test and how to test.
 Why haven’t we started with the Test planning?

-Test planning indeed is the first and foremost activity that happens in a testing project.
+Test planning indeed is the first and foremost activity that happens in any testing project.

 What You Will Learn: